AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/radio-button.md

 -   **Data type of submitted value** - This option specifies the data type of the value sent when any option is selected.
 If the **data type of submitted value** is set to `Number` and you add string data to **Data Value** ​​on the **Options** tab, the screen displays a `Value type mismatch` error message.

--   **Default options** - This option allows you to add default values that are pre-selected, when the form loads.
+-   **Default option** - This option allows you to add default values that are pre-selected, when the form loads.
 If the **data type of submitted value** is set to `Number` and you add string data to **Default options**, the screen displays a `Value type mismatch` error message.

 -   **Display options** -  This option is used to set the visual alignment of radio buttons in an Adaptive Form.
 The two options supported are:
     - **Horizontal** - When this option is selected, radio buttons are displayed left to right in an Adaptive Form.